 €€-€€€ | Casual | A Few Tables Outside | RSVP

-Ristorante La Tavernetta 48 lies tucked away within the heart of Rome but is extremely worth seeking out.
+Ristorante La Tavernetta 48 lies tucked away in the heart of Rome but is definitely worth seeking out.
 Go with their mussels in wine, herbs and chorizo, or the grilled lamb chops.
 You will understand after you eat here why this is one of the best restaurants near the Pantheon.

 €€ | Casual | Kids

-The restaurant is run by Romans but to me the pizza resembles a Napoletano style pizza with a thick crust.
+The restaurant is run by Romans, but to me, the pizza resembles a Napoletano-style pizza with a thick crust.
 They cook it in an oven that is over a hundred years old.
 I don’t know why that is important, but it always is.
-The owners are actually from the Trevi Fountain area, which is rare because nobody lives there, and have saved us all from tourist trap armageddon.

-This is my number 1 Trevi Fountain pick for a great, cheap, and fun meal.
+The owners are from the Trevi Fountain area, which is rare because nobody lives there, and they have saved us all from tourist-trap armageddon.
+This is my number one Trevi Fountain pick for a great, cheap, and fun meal.